EmanOthman21/Circuit-/Circuit Simulation/NewProject Circuits/README.txt

 -In the voltage source the postive side is node2

 The dependent Sources is written at form of:
--ICCS: Voltage controlled current source
+-VCCS: Voltage controlled current source
 -VCVS: Voltage controlled voltage source
--ICIS: Current controlled current source
+-CCCS: Current controlled current source
--VCCS: Current controlled voltage source
+-CCVS: Current controlled voltage source

 VCCS node1 node2 coefficient node3 node4
 when node3 is the first node of the controlled voltage node4 is the second node of the controlled  voltage

-ICCS 1 2 2 4 5
+VCCS 1 2 2 4 5
 VCVS 1 2 2 4 5
-ICIS 1 2 2 4 5
+CCCS 1 2 2 4 5
-VCCS 1 2 2 4 5
+CCVS 1 2 2 4 5

 -The results of the nodes voltage and the current will be printed at form of :